 Save your module.

-Now you can check your work.
 Preview your module in Express View and open the DevTools Console.
-You'll see a lot of activity from your various Consoles.
-That shows your loop is working properly.
-Let's look at some key points.
+You'll see a lot of activity from your various Console operators, suggesting your loop is working correctly.
+Let's look at some crucial points.

-And finally, you'll see your Create Module Submissions Console.
-This shows that your batch of data has made it to your second Data Workflow.
+Lastly, you'll see your Create Module Submissions Console operator displaying that your batch of data has made it to your second Data Workflow.
 You'll see each of these steps repeated until all your data has been processed.